For software architects, team leads and managers

 Make architecture guidelines executable, not optional.

-JoinedWorkz helps you move architecture decisions into generators that create compliant persistence, APIs and controllers – so teams follow the same patterns without extra effort and your developers stay in control of the code.
+JoinedWorkz helps you move architecture decisions into generators that create compliant persistence, APIs, controllers and integration code – across multiple stacks – so teams follow the same patterns without extra effort and your developers stay in control of the code.

 The problems JoinedWorkz addresses